I’ve suffered from vestibular migraines for nearly 3 years now, and although I did have migraines when I was a teen I never had them as severely!

 YES!
 The illness will ALWAYS be there but I am taking steps to manage my stress more and It’s likely it will come back if the med stops working but it will be no way near as bad as I managed without meds for nearly a year and was functioning pretty well, but Flunarizine got me past the last hurdle.

-UPDATE 17/03/2019 – I am not currently on any meds unless I take sumitriptan for when I get break through migraines.
-I have ni dizziness at all anymore and can go out drinking and clubbing etc. I can also fly on plabes now, do some sports and swim.
+UPDATE 14/10/2022 – I am not currently on any meds unless I take sumitriptan for when I get break through migraines.
+I rarely have any dizziness at all anymore and can go out to bars, rollerskate 4 times a week and I am actually more active that I was before I got this.

 I’m now a VEDA ambassador and I’m hoping to bring more awareness, especially to doctors that try to treat us but label us with the wrong thing!
 Also to make friends & family more aware of what our daily lives are like and even though we may LOOK ok, we can be going through hell!